 (Al-Haya Al-Jadida, June 4, 1996, p.
 2, col. 5)

-Jerusalem is described through images of precious stones, and the metaphor invokes prestige and sublime splendor, a kind of supreme beauty that testifies to the Arafat’s great emotional feeling for the city, and helps to justify his calls for Jerusalem to be the capital of a Palestinian state.
+Jerusalem is described through images of precious stones.
+The metaphor invokes prestige and sublime splendor, a kind of supreme beauty that testifies to Arafat’s great emotional attachment to the city, and helps to justify his calls for Jerusalem to be the capital of a Palestinian state.

 (7) Terrorism is trying to rewind the hands of the clock after the sun of peace has risen on a beautiful dream we called a “new Middle East.”